And once again from Hayatop, the prestigious, frequently visited EIB building in Midtown Manhattan.

 Right now, is there any way to gauge the level of racism and bigotry among the superdelegates?

-Now, we will not get the answer to this question on the front page of the New York Times or inside the front section of New York Times uh in their analysis or reporting.
+Now, we will not get the answer to this question on the front page of the New York Times or inside the front section of the New York Times in their analysis or reporting.

-Everybody wants to be a program director, HR.
+Everybody wants to be a program director, H.R.

 So let's run through this superdelegate business and explain this as simply and succinctly as possible.